 Course 1, Science as culture (6420SCI13).

-This fifth module will look at the future of knowledge creation across all fields by analyzing current developments that may change the practice of research and scholarship in fundamental ways.
-The student will be confronted with different aspects of the process of informatization of what we will call “knowledge practices”.
-It builds on the previous modules by looking at the role of data and databases as well as new forms of web based communication.
-We will not only study academic science but also forms of knowledge creation outside of the traditional university settings.
+This fifth module will look at the rise of computational data and methods in knowledge creation across all fields by analyzing current developments that may change the practice of research and scholarship in fundamental ways.
+The student will be confronted with different aspects of the process of informatization of what we will call knowledge production practices.

 After this course students will be able to:

-Mention an example of e-science in respectively the sciences, social sciences, technical science and humanities, and discuss to what extent they represent innovations in the way knowledge is created.
+Mention an example of e-science in respectively the sciences, social sciences, technical science and humanities, and discuss to what extent they change the way knowledge is created.

-Classify at least 3 different forms of scientific collaboration and can summarize how they can be recognized empirically, including the data sources needed to study scientific collaboration.
+Classify at least 3 different forms of scientific collaboration and can summarize how they can be recognized empirically.

 The tutorial group meetings will each week discuss in-depth selected readings (posted on Blackboard), which all students must have read in advance.
 The lecturer will give a short introduction to the main topics of the readings of that week and give contextual information.
-Each paper or chapter is discussed by one student who gives his/her impressions and points out what according to him/her are the main arguments.
 The ensuing discussion is mainly aimed at deepening the student’s understanding of the underlying theoretical concepts and their relevance.

 The tutorial group meetings are meant to help the students to translate the theoretical knowledge acquired in the classes to their own empirical research.
 Each week a particular assignment is given to support the learning curve in empirical research.
 In addition, we discuss the progress in all student projects when needed.

-Additional compulsory readings will be made available via blackboard or through the Leiden University Library.
-Supplementary reading will be encouraged throughout the course.
+Compulsory readings will be made available via blackboard or through the Leiden University Library.

 Please note that we can accommodate a maximum of 40 students.
 Admission is based on the students’ qualifications + a first come, first served basis.